syncfusion-content/angular-docs/angular-2/Rotator/behavior-settings.md

 #### Show pager

-The **showPager** property turns on or off the pager support in the Rotator control.
+The **showPager** property turns on or off the pager support in the Rotator component.
 The Pager is used to navigate the Rotator Items.
 The default value is ‘true’.
 The value set to this property is Boolean.

 {% highlight html %}
 <ul ej-rotator id="sliderContent" [dataSource]="data" [fields]="fieldList" [showPlayButton="true" [showPager]="true" slideWidth="400px" slideHeight="300px">